-If this is your first online class, or if you are new to Blackboard, you may be wondering what is involved in taking the Master of Health Administration degree program online.
-Because the University of Cincinnati wants you to feel comfortable before you begin your coursework, they have designed a student orientation segment that will assist in preparing you for the program.
+If this is your first online class, or if you are new to Blackboard, you may be wondering what is involved in completing your program online.

 Will I be able to communicate with my fellow “classmates?”
 Will I be able to “talk” with the instructor?
 How will I find out when assignments are due?
 These very typical questions for first-time distance learning students.
 We have provided a brief overview of the tools that you will utilize in Blackboard, the online environment, below.

 You will access four types of tools in Blackboard: